Connector for OData – Integration in applications

 • fileId: The ID of the file

-• Operation: The file operation to be performed (either delete, moveUp, moveDown, moveTop, refreshMetadata, or refreshOrder).
+• Operation: The file operation to be executed (either delete, moveUp, moveDown, moveTop, refreshMetadata, refreshOrder)

 • upFileDownload